fjulian79/wd-broker/README.md

 # You may want to add others or yourself to the new group
 sudo usermod -aG wd-clients <user>

+# Set the permissions for the config file
+sudo chown wd-broker:wd-clients /etc/wd-broker.conf
+sudo chmod 640 /etc/wd-broker.conf
 ```

+### Configuration file

+`wd-broker` can be configured via a configuration file (default location: `/${sysconfdir}/wd-broker.conf`).
+  - `${sysconfdir}` can be controlled via `--sysconfdir` when running `./configure`
+  - Set it to a path of your choice via `./configure --sysconfdir=/usr/local`
+  - If not defined via `./configure` it defaults to `/etc`

+You can also provide a custom configuration file location when starting the daemon.
+Use the `--config-file <path>` command line option.

+#### Syntax
+- Within the config file, lines starting with `#` are comments, empty lines are ignored.
+- Options are defined by name-value pairs in the format `option = value`
+- Announced clients are defined in sections starting with `[client <name>]`
+  - Within these sections options per client can be defined.
+  - The given client name shall not contain ']' or exceed 63 characters.
+Otherwise the broker will reject the config file.

+#### Default configuration file template
+The project comes with a default configuration file ([src/wd-broker.conf](src/wd-broker.conf)) including all available options along with comments explaining their purpose.
+It is automatically installed at `/${sysconfdir}/wd-broker.conf` via `make install`, but permissions and ownership must be set manually.

+#### Restrictions
+If `wd-broker`can't find the configuration file when started, it will refuse to start and print an error message.
+This is to prevent false assumptions about the daemon's behavior.
+It is also prohibited to use a symbolic link as configuration file.
+Before using the configuration file, its ownership and permissions are checked.
+The file must be owned by the configured service user (default: `wd-broker`) and must not be writable by others.

+### Announced Clients
+Announced clients are clients that are predefined in the configuration file under `[client <name>]` sections.
+These clients must register with the broker within their specified timeout after the daemon starts.
+If an announced client fails to register in time, the broker will stop feeding the hardware watchdog, causing a system reset.

+**Why announced clients?**
+This mechanism ensures that all critical applications are running and responsive after a reboot.
+If a required client is missing or fails to start, the system will not remain in a potentially unsafe state.

-### Short Design Description
+### Short wd-broker design description

 This is a short step-by-step description of what the daemon does:

 - Parse parameters and validate them.
 - Ensure the service user is not `root`.
+- Check ownership and permissions of the config file, if OK, parse it.
 - Check if the socket path is ready to be used.
 - Create the socket, start listening, and set appropriate permissions.
 - Open `/dev/watchdog` as late as possible, ensuring everything else is ready.
 - Drop privileges to the specified service user.
-- Fork the process and open syslog for logging.
+- Fork the process and open syslog for logging (until now errors are written to stderr).
 - Enter the main loop:
   - Wait in `select()` for client messages, the timer to feed the watchdog, or a timeout.
   - Process client messages if any are received.
-  - Check if any registered client has timed out.
+  - Check if any registered or announced client has timed out.
   - Feed the watchdog if it is time to do so.
   - Repeat until the process is killed or a client timeout occurs.
-- If a client timeout occurs, enter an infinite loop (`while(1)`) and wait for the system reset.
+- If a client timeout occurs (registered or announced client), enter an infinite loop (`while(1)`) and wait for the system reset.
 - If no client timeout occurs, attempt to stop the watchdog (if supported by the system).
 - Close the socket and exit.